tiffanyhan/design-a-game/README.md

     - index(es) assume a starting value of 0, not 1.
  - 'game over' (if the maximum number of attempts is reached).

-Many different Guess a Number games can be played by many different Users at any given time.
+Many different Hangman games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.